 I’ve given this page a new look that I hope is easier to negotiate that the previous, strangely-numbered edition.
 Scroll down to find six different categories of writing starters: first lines, thinking about your character, connect the random words–or not, writing prompts and questions, dialogue prompts, story titles.
 From now on, new prompts will get added to all the categories from the top, except the dialogue prompts that have to get added to the end of the category to keep the numbering system working.
-There are over 410 prompts as of today, and I still have many to add.
 Have fun!

-If you would like to know more about my books for young writers and readers, please join the mailing list by adding your name and email to the sign up form in the sidebar.
+If you would like to know more about my books for young readers and writers of all ages, please join the mailing list by adding your name and email to the sign up form in the sidebar.
 I promise that you will not be bombarded with spam emails, just the odd thing that I come across that you might find useful, a couple of sample chapters as I work through new projects, and my newest writing prompts.

 FIRST LINES/LAST LINES

 Think of a story that might begin or end with one of these sentences:

 - Low battery.
 Exactly the two words I didn’t want to see right now.

 - After sitting at the same desk for three years, I figured I was beyond seeing anything new.
 I was wrong.

 - Rain turned the narrow path into a steam of mud and dead leaves.

 - The man’s face glared down from the picture frame on the wall.